develprr/metamatic-framework/README.md

 in the global Metamatic state container (or containers) and local states that exist in the components.
 The Metamatic Framework is good at cloning global states into local scopes.

-### Take Data Encapsulation Seriously

-Did you ever hear anybody saying that components should have no private states at all?
-Forget that!
-Private states mean the same as data encapsulation and it's a very important part of serious software development.
-Only a person who doesn't have a little sister would possibly come up with such a crazy statement.
-But if you have a little sister, just go ask her if you can open and read her diary!
-Well, jokes aside, but also software components need private states.
-It is to be decided in each component, which states shall be dispatched into the app wide storage and which are to be kept in the scope of the affected component.
-That's data encapsulation, a very basic principle!

 ## News

 ### Version 1.4.0: observe function allows to preconfigure listener states in advance.